 8 great ways to protect your data

-Day to day education and library operations require the management and storage of vast amounts of data critical to the business of educating and supporting students, educators and community partners.
+In today’s data driven world, day-to-day IT operations require successful management and storage of vast amounts of mission-critical data.
 Here are a few recommendations to protect and support your data operations.

 Back up your data

 Keeping your data backups offsite is critical to any data management plan.
 The cloud protects users against data loss that could result from operational mishaps or malicious cyber threats.
-Engineered specifically for education and library institutions, ENA TrustBackup uses backup sets to easily define and manage backups for a single device or across groups of devices.
+ENA TrustBackup uses backup sets to easily define and manage backups for a single device or across groups of devices.
 You determine what files will be backed up, how often backups will occur, and how long the files will be retained.

 Encrypt your data at rest and in transit

-Seamless and secure access to data and mission-critical applications is crucial in today’s learning environments.
+Seamless and secure access to data and critical applications is crucial.
 ENA TrustCompute offers a transparent user experience through a secure and private LAN extension.
 The solution utilizes Internet Protocol Security (IPsec) to encrypt traffic flow over the public Internet for off-net customers.
 Current ENA Internet access customers have a direct, private connection to their cloud via ENA’s Internet backbone.

 Offsite cloud storage can help ensure your data remains intact, secure, and accessible in the event of a natural disaster, cyberattack, or catastrophic event.
 ENA’s storage platform is engineered to ensure data resiliency and availability to optimize the integrity of your digital assets and creates a space for easy, 24x7x365 access and transference of data for authorized stakeholders.
 ENA TrustVault offers infinite scalability that enables you to quickly and easily manage large quantities of data.